ychen259/Managing-Team-GIthub/README.md

 # workflow
-This assignment will help in understanding how to use Github to collaborate with your team members.
+This assignment will help in understanding how to use GitHub to collaborate with your team members.

 ## Common Git Commands + Using Git